defiprime/defiprime1/collections/_posts/2019-09-06-Ox-protocol.md

 permalink: 0x-protocol
 h1title: '0x: Decentralized Exchange Protocol'
 pagetitle: '0x: Decentralized Exchange Protocol'
-metadescription: 'Matt Taylor from 0x team told us how they built decentralized exchange protocol, and what comes next for DeFi dApps.'
+metadescription: 'Matt Taylor from the 0x Core Team told us how they built a decentralized exchange protocol, and what comes next for DeFi dApps.'
 category: blog
 featured-image: /images/blog/0x-og.png
 quote: /images/blog/0x-quote.png
-intro: 'Matt Taylor from 0x team told us how they built decentralized exchange protocol, and what comes next for DeFi dApps.'
+intro: 'Matt Taylor from the 0x Core Team told us how they built a decentralized exchange protocol, and what comes next for DeFi dApps.'
 author: Defiprime
 ---
-Matt Taylor from 0x team told us how they built decentralized exchange protocol, and what comes next for DeFi dApps.
+Matt Taylor from the 0x Core Team told us how they built a decentralized exchange protocol, and what comes next for DeFi dApps.

 ### Hello!
 What's your background, and what are you working on?